 Jake always wore a cap whether it was from the Pittsburgh Steelers, Boston Red Sox, Leach Racing, or 80 Harberts.
 Feel free to wear your favorite one to the Memorial Service but remember to remove during the service.
 His favorite color is blue.

-To send flowers to Richard "Jake" Jacob Harberts' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Jake" Jacob Harberts, please visit our floral store.